-The first eight minutes is conducted by alternating one minute at Level V then one minute at Level II a total of four times.
+The first eight minutes are conducted by alternating one minute at Level V and then one minute at Level II a total of four times.
 Then spend twelve minutes at Level IV, before stepping up slightly back to Level V for the last 5 minutes.
-This is really tough, I’m not going to lie, but at the 25 minute mark you get a five minute Rest Interval at Level II.
+This is really tough, I’m not going to lie, but at the 25-minute mark, you get a five-minute Rest Interval at Level II.
 Try and keep your cadence above 90 RPM throughout.

-Finish the ride with 60 minutes riding at Level II for your Cool Down (CD).
+Finish the ride with 60 minutes of riding at Level II for your Cool Down (CD).

-To assist with your recovery, do ten minutes stretching.
+To assist with your recovery, do ten minutes of stretching.

 If you would like further advice feel free to contact Coach Ray.